omega1510/saba3D/README.md

 ---

 - This is not a project that is owned by SABA (Shia Association of the Bay Area), but we do have approval to make a 3D model.
-We might use this model in future to make promo's, maps, and more for SABA.
+We might use this model in future to make promos, maps, and more for SABA.

 - We try our best to make everything as accurate as possible, but not all items are created to scale.
 Some items are removed/improved for better visual pleasure.